wlandau/wlandau.github.io/_posts/2017-08-06-memoization.md

 <pre style = "background: transparent"><code style = "background: transparent">## [1] TRUE
 </code></pre>

-However, there are good reasons to apply caution when using traditional memoisation.
+However, there are good reasons to apply caution when using traditional memoization.

 ## Dependencies